agroimpacts/nmeo/docs/projects.md

 In addition to these, we can also acquire near-daily PlanetScope 3-4 RGBNIR imagery over the same fields.

-The goal of this project, is to develop estimates of maize leaf area index (LAI) from these multiple sources and understand how these estimates change with scale and extent.
+One major goal of this project is to develop estimates of maize leaf area index (LAI) from these multiple sources and understand how these estimates change with scale and extent.
 To do this, we will:

 - Derive measurements of LAI first from the field measurements;
 - Use these measurements to estimate LAI values from the Marks' spectrometer data, and co-located UAS and PlanetScope image pixels;